seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 *Enter FORTINBRAS, the English Ambassadors, and others*

 **PRINCE FORTINBRAS**
-Where is this sight?
+Where is this sight? /

 **HORATIO**
-What is it ye would see?
+/ What is it ye would see?
 If aught of woe or wonder, cease your search.

 **PRINCE FORTINBRAS**
 This quarry cries on havoc.
 O proud death,
 What feast is toward in thine eternal cell,
 That thou so many princes at a shot
-So bloodily hast struck?
+So bloodily hast struck? /

-**First Ambassador**
+**English Ambassador**
-The sight is dismal;
+/ The sight is dismal;
 And our affairs from England come too late:
 The ears are senseless that should give us hearing,
 To tell him his commandment is fulfill'd,
 That Rosencrantz and Guildenstern are dead:
-Where should we have our thanks?
+Where should we have our thanks? /

 **HORATIO**
-Not from his mouth,
+/ Not from his mouth,
 Had it the ability of life to thank you:
 He never gave commandment for their death.
 But since, so jump upon this bloody question,